RoyChng/name_the_song/README.md

 # Name The Song Game (for NYP guitar club)

 Very very popular songs among the kids.
+But some kids disagree.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).